annikapancaro/my-new-project/README.md

 ## Challenges

 What does your project _not_ solve?
+- It doesn't completley explain the problem and the issue but I think I explained it pretty good.
   Which limitations and ethical considerations should be taken into account when deploying a solution like this?
+  - I think that we could consider using the fox, chicken,chicken food, and robot problem because that worked pretty well for the past problems.

 ## What next?
+Now I'm going to explain the questions below.

 How could your project grow and become something even more?
+- my project could grow by reaching out to people with more experience and they could help me make my project bigger and maybe get some more attention.
-What kind of skills, what kind of assistance would you  need to move on?
+- What kind of skills, what kind of assistance would you  need to move on?
+- I would need assistance from a person with better experiences to help me and teach me along the way

 ## Acknowledgments